-8.6 Noise and vibration monitoring 8.6.1 Noise monitoring The Co below. ontractor is to implement environmental noise monitoring at the locations described • School buildings on site closest to the site works ٠ Closest residential receivers to the site works owance of 1.5 days per week, at least, is to be dedicated to monitoring of noise and on for the first four weeks of construction works. necess: at the a take pl r monitoring is to be reviewed after this time or sooner should it be deemed ary by the acoustic consultant and the Project Manager.
-This is to take place mainly above locations although other locations and plant and equipment monitoring are to ace as and when necessary.
-If results indicate vibration levels exceeding allowable appropriate action is to be taken.
+8.6 Noise and vibration monitoring

+8.6.1 Noise monitoring

+The Contractor is to implement environmental noise monitoring at the locations described below.

+- School buildings on site closest to the site works - Closest residential receivers to the site works

+An allowance of 1.5 days per week, at least, is to be dedicated to monitoring of noise and vibration for the first four weeks of construction works.

+Further monitoring is to be reviewed after this time or sooner should it be deemed necessary by the acoustic consultant and the Project Manager.
+This is to take place mainly at the above locations although other locations and plant and equipment monitoring are to take place as and when necessary.
+If results indicate vibration levels exceeding allowable VMLs appropriate action is to be taken.